int08h/blog/content/post/to-catch-a-lying-timeserver.md

 You probably noticed the response size when batching 64 requests is suspiciously small: 744 bytes.
 This is not a typo.

 Recall that Roughtime uses a Merkle Tree of client requests to construct its batched response.
-A Roughtime server does not send the whole tree when replying to clients; it sends only those nodes each client needs to verify that its request was included in the tree[^7].
+A Roughtime server does not send the whole tree when replying to clients.
+It sends the signed root plus *only* those nodes each client needs to verify that its request was included in the tree[^7].

 [^7]: This elegant idea shows up in [many](https://www.certificate-transparency.org/log-proofs-work) [other](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/) [places](https://petertodd.org/2016/opentimestamps-announcement).